AraujoAMF/gutenberg-gets-sentimental/README.md

 # Further improvements

-Actually the preprocessinng step of the data may not be enough to clean the data, so if want to make a more acurated analysis you may need to to do more preprocessing.
+Actually the preprocessinng step of the data may not be enough to clean the data, so if want to make a more acurated analysis you may need to do more preprocessing.
 And the sentiment databases used may not have more erudited words such as found in some books of the Gutenberg Project.

 # License